diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

     * stdlib.h

   if the latter is not present *malloc*, *realloc* and *free* are defined by the *Python.h* header file.
-2. This header file can define some pre-processor definitions that changes the way in which standard header files behave.
+2. This header file can define some pre-processor definitions that change the way in which standard header files behave.
 As such, **it is important to** *#include* **it before any standard header**.

 All *Python.h* user-visible names, be it of function, macros or structure, have the prefix *Py* or *PY* and it is strongly advised to never use this prefixes in our code to avoid any kind of confusion.